Skip to content

 Unlike the instructions we give to human beings algorithms do not require, or even allow for, the use of common sense or intelligence.
 The agent executing the algorithm has absolutely no choice in what steps to take.
 All the intelligence is in the algorithm.

-The instructions we discussed at the beginning of this lecture are an example of an algorithm as they do not allow the application of individual intelligence or judgment when executing them.
+The instructions we discussed at the beginning of this lecture are an example of an algorithm as they do not allow the application of individual intelligence or judgement when executing them.

 Another example of an algorithm